arnold-z/web-scraping-project/README.md

 # Baseball Glove Web Scraper ⚾️
-Program that searches for a baseball's glove features from "justballgloves.com"
+Python script that searches for a baseball's glove features from "justballgloves.com"

 ## Dependencies